djboni/librertos/README.md

 $ git clone https://github.com/djboni/librertos.git --recurse-submodules
 ```

-If you cloned without `--recurse-submodules`, you can manually initialize the
+If you cloned without `--recurse-submodules`, you can initialize the submodules
-submodules:
+manually:

 ```sh
 $ git submodule update --init